CleanestMink126/robot_lassie/docs/story2.md

 ---
 [Main Page](./index.html).
 ## Story 2: Graph Iteration
-After building out and testing the basic architecture I moved onto building out the first (and most essential part) of the lassie process: The Exploration.

 In order to effectively explore your environment you must first understand it.
 So, I started with mapping the environment in a 2D graph.
 I debated using a pre-made library to do this, but since one of my learning goals is learning more about robotics, I instead decided to do